The Integer Decomposition Property and Weighted Projective Space Simplices: Properties of Simplices in

 For each $\br$-vector, it is known~\cite{BraunDavisSolusIDP} that there are infinitely many reflexive $\Pq$'s supported on $\br$.
 Given a pair $\Pq$ and $\Pp$, both reflexive and IDP, Braun and Davis~\cite{BraunDavisReflexive} proved that a new reflexive IDP $\Delta_{(1,\by)}$ can be constructed as shown in the following theorem.
 Suppose that $\Pq\subset \R^n$ and $\Pp\subset\R^m$ are reflexive and the vertices of $\Pp$ are labeled as $v_0,v_1,\ldots,v_m$.
 For every $i=0,1,\ldots,m$, define the \emph{affine free sum}

 The notion of an affine free sum can be generalized significantly~\cite{beckjayawantmcallister}, but in this article it will not be necessary.

 \begin{theorem}[Braun, Davis \cite{BraunDavisReflexive}] The simplex $\Pq$ is reflexive and arises as a free sum $\Pp*_0\Pw$ if and only if $\Pp$ and $\Pw$ are reflexive and $\bq=(\bp,(1+\sum_ip_i)\bw)$.
 If $\Pp$ is IDP reflexive and $\Pq$ is IDP, then $\Pq*_0\Pp$ is IDP.
-Further, if $\Pp$ and $\Pq$ are reflexive, IDP, and $h^*$-unimodal (defined in Section~\ref{sec:ehrhart}), then so is $\Pq*_0\Pp$. \end{theorem}
+Further, if $\Pp$ and $\Pq$ are reflexive, IDP, and $h^*$-unimodal (defined in Subsection~\ref{sec:ehrhart}), then so is $\Pq*_0\Pp$. \end{theorem}

-Thus, there are infinitely many reflexive IDP $\Pq$'s that arise as a result of the affine free sum operation, and these all satisfy Conjecture~\ref{conj:stanleygor}.
+Thus, there are infinitely many reflexive IDP $\Pq$'s that arise as a result of the affine free sum operation.
 However, the support vector for $\Pq*_0\Pp$ is distinct from that of $\bp$ and $\bq$, so this operation does not respect the stratification of $\sQ$ given by support vectors.
 In fact, for many $\br$-vectors, it is impossible to generate infinitely many reflexive IDP $\Pq$'s supported on $\br$, as the following theorem shows.

 \begin{theorem}[Braun, Davis, Solus \cite{BraunDavisSolusIDP}] Given a support vector $\br\in \Z_{\geq 1}^d$, if there exists some $j<d$ such that $r_j\nmid r_d$, then only finitely many reflexive IDP $\Pq$'s are supported on $\br$. \end{theorem}